- What is the 16/8 diet?

 - The benefits of intermittent fasting on a 16/8 diet

 - When intermittent fasting fails

 - Can a 16/8 diet help you lose weight?

 - The takeaway

+The concept of fasting has boomed in the past five years and many of my patients are choosing it as a viable option for longevity and weight loss.
+You may be one of them.
 Perhaps you just saw the recent review published in the prestigious New England Journal of Medicine and are looking into the fasting lifestyle a little more closely?

 But then you realized fasting means, well, going without food, and that doesn’t sound too fun, does it?